Bureau of Transportation Statistics: National Transportation Atlas Database

 BTS maintains the National Transportation Atlas Database (NTAD), an open online repository of national-level geographic information systems data and applications related to transportation in the United States.

 National Transportation Library

 Another BTS product is the National Transportation Library (NTL), an online repository of transportation-centric research, reports, and datasets.
 Documents, which include products internal and external to the US Department of Transportation, can be accessed through a platform called RosaP.

 Products

 Freight Analysis Framework

 The FAF is a database with estimations of freight flows through the United States' transportation system, developed in collaboration with the Federal Highway Administration.
 Data are available at the federal, state, and metropolitan areas, representing the move of goods from 42 commodity types and across all modes of transport.
 Freight is quantified by weight, value, and activity, and are based on data inputs from the BTS Commodity Flow Survey, input-export records, and data acquired directly from key industries.

+Transportation Statistics Annual Report

+Required by the legislation that authorized BTS, the TSAR is published every year and contains high-level descriptions of the overall status of the national transportation system from the previous year.
+More specifically, it features information, statistics, and figures on core facets of transportation in the United States, including passenger travel, freight and logistics, economics, reliability, safety, energy use, and environmental impacts.
+Outside these theme areas, it also provides commentary on the state of transportation statistics and data production and recommends strategies to close or improve data gaps.